mraible/ionic-jhipster-example/README.md

 ```
 cd jhipster-jwt-backend
-npm install
 ./mvnw
 ```

-Then run the Ionic frontend:
+Then run the Ionic frontend in another terminal window:

 ```
 cd ionic-jhipster-example